How to Make Money as a Lime Charger (Plus a Promo Code to Start)

 You can then use your phone to scan a QR code on the scooter, which activates it.
-You ride for as long as you’d like, then when you’re done you park the scooter and turn it off.
+You ride for as long as you’d like, then when you’re done you park the vehicle and turn it off.
 It charges your credit card, and off you go.
 A quick way to get a scooter ride for an affordable price.

 The scooters are electric, and can only run for so long before they need to be re-charged.
 Lime and other companies like Bird scooters don’t want to hire a massive workforce to go around, find scooters, transport them, and charge them every single day.